abdullahliaquat/muhammad-innovaxel-abdullah/README.md

 # URL Shortener Service

-Follow setup instructions in the dev branch.
+Follow setup instructions given in the readme file in main branch.